Kumaragupta I

 Kumaragupta performed an Ashvamedha sacrifice, which was usually performed to prove imperial sovereignty, although no concrete information is available about his military achievements.
 Based on the epigraphic and numismatic evidence, some modern historians have theorized that he may have subdued the Aulikaras of central India and the Traikutakas of western India.
+The Nalanda mahavihara was possibly built during his reign.

 The Bhitari pillar inscription states that his successor Skandagupta restored the fallen fortunes of the Gupta family, which has led to suggestions that during his last years, Kumaragupta suffered reverses, possibly against the Pushyamitras or the Hunas.
 However, this cannot be said with certainty, and the situation described in the Bhitari inscription may have been the result of events that happened after his death.

 Early life

-Kumaragupta was a son of the Gupta emperor Chandragupta II and queen Dhruvadevi.
+Kumaragupta was a son of the Gupta emperor Chandragupta II and Queen Dhruvadevi.
 Chandragupta's last inscription is dated c.
 412 CE, while Kumaragupta's earliest inscription is dated c.
 415 CE (year 96 of the Gupta era).
 Therefore, Kumaragupta must have ascended the throne in or shortly before 415 CE.

 Kumaragupta bore the titles Maharajadhiraja, Parama-bhattaraka, and Paramadvaita.
 He also adopted the title Mahendraditya, and his coins call him by several variants of this name, including Shri-Mahendra, Mahendra-simha, and Ashvamedha-Mahendra.
-Shakraditya, the name of a king mentioned in Buddhist texts, may also have been a title of Kumaragupta (see #Religion section).
+Shakraditya, the name of a king mentioned in Buddhist texts, may also have been the title of Kumaragupta (see #Religion section).